quynh16/fire_reporter/README.md

 ## General Info
 This application takes a photo of a live fire and verifies that it is a real fire via a machine learning algorithm.
 It will then send this photo to a firefighter, who will then send a response back regarding the fire's status.
-This application will also require users to login and create an account with an associated profile.
+This application will also require users to log in and create an account with an associated profile.
-Profile will then store user information and keep a record of his/her recent fire reports.
-This data will be stored using Firebase.
+The profile contains user information and a record of their fire reports.
+This data is stored using Firebase.

 ## Technologies
 * Android Studio Arctic Fox | 2020.3.1 Patch 3